Nepali mountaineers make first K2 winter ascent | DW | 16.01.2021

 The first-ever winter ascent to the summit of K2, known as Pakistan's "savage mountain" and the world's second-highest peak, has been claimed by 10 Nepalese mountaineers.

-Nimsdai Purja, one of the triumphant Nepalese, described summiting it in winter for the first time as a "very special moment."
+On Facebook, Nirmal Purja, one of the triumphant mountaineers, described "a very special moment."

-"The whole team waited 10m below the summit to form a group then stepped onto the summit together whilst singing our Nepalese National Anthem," posted Purja, citing "teamwork" and calling a proud moment for humankind.
+"The whole team waited 10m below the summit to form a group then stepped onto the summit together whilst singing our Nepalese National Anthem," Purja wrote.

-Pakistani alpinist Haidri said Saturday's summit push had started overnight, a 1 a.m. local time, with the 10 climbers conquering K2 just before 5 p.m.
+Haidri said Saturday's summit push had started at 1 a.m. local time, with the 10 climbers conquering K2 just before 5 p.m.

 K2 has a dreaded "bottleneck," a narrow, steep passage, where in August 2008, an avalanche killed 11 climbers in the peak's worst known tragedy.